10 Money Conversations for Engaged or Newly Married Couples

 Designate a time on the calendar as your reminder to conduct a financial checkup.
 Your list of discussion items and frequency will change as you purchase a home, raise children, advance in your career and assume responsibilities for aging parents.
 But even when life gets busy, your checkup needs to be a priority.

-The best time to plan for your golden years is before your honeymoon.
+The earlier you plan for your golden years, the better.
 If your employers offer retirement savings plans, make sure you are saving at least enough to get any employer match (if offered).
 Make plans to increase your contributions each year until you reach your desired investment level.

 Strong communication is an important key to a strong marriage.
 Talking about your finances now can help you create a strong financial foundation on which to build a happy, long-lasting relationship — and prepare well for retirement!